Luis Robert Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the 10th-best in the league.
+- The pitching staff for the Rays has a collective 9.3 K/9, the eighth-best in MLB.

-- The Rays' 2.57 team ERA ranks first among all MLB pitching staffs.
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.80).

-- Rays pitchers combine to allow eight home runs (0.4 per game), the least in baseball.
+- Rays pitchers combine to surrender nine home runs (0.5 per game), the fewest in the league.

-- The Rays will send Faucher (0-0) to make his second start of the season.

-- In his most recent time out on Saturday, the righty threw 2 2/3 innings against the Toronto Blue Jays, allowing one earned run while surrendering two hits.
+- In his last appearance on Sunday against the Toronto Blue Jays, the lefty went six innings, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.